neondatabase/website/content/docs/reference/api-reference.md

 ## Using the Neon API reference to construct and execute requests

-You can use the the [Neon API v2 reference](https://neon.tech/api-reference/v2) to construct and execute Neon API requests.
+You can use the [Neon API v2 reference](https://neon.tech/api-reference/v2) to construct and execute Neon API requests.
 Click **Authorize** to add your API key token, and for each method, click **Try it out** and supply the required parameters and attributes.
 Click **Execute** to create and submit the request.

 The [Neon API v2 reference](https://neon.tech/api-reference/v2) also provides request and response body examples that you can reference when constructing your own requests.

-For Neon API examples, you can also refer to examples provided in the following topics:
+For more Neon API examples, refer to the following topics:

 - [Manage API keys with the Neon API](/docs/manage/api-keys#manage-api-keys-with-the-neon-api)
 - [Manage projects with the Neon API](/docs/manage/projects#manage-projects-with-the-neon-api)